WalkerJH/legalmation-backend-challenge/readme.md

 You will be redirected to JSON containing your plaintiffs and defendants.
 From there, you can save the page to your machine.

 ## API Documentation

 The API follows the [JSON:API Specification](https://jsonapi.org/format/). \
 After an xml document is processed, the API responds with JSON containing:
--**filename:** String.
+- **filename:** String.
 Name of the file you uploaded.
--**defendants:** String.
+- **defendants:** String.
 Defendant or defendants parsed from the xml complaint.
--**plaintiffs:** String.
+- **plaintiffs:** String.
 Plaintiff or plaintiffs parsed from the xml complaint.
 For example:
 ```
 {